hackersupreme/redux-coupon-calculator/README.md

 #### Cuopon

 The `Cuopon` components consist of a top section and a bottom section.
-The top section holds some data from the cuopon object it recieves as props and the bottom section holds a form where a user can change the values of the cuopon as well as remove it from the list.
+The top section holds some data from the coupon object it recieves as props and the bottom section holds a form where a user can change the values of the cuopon as well as remove it from the list.

 When the `updateCuopon` action is fired, the top half of the component goes through a brief animation where the background color flashes blue.